vitalyisaev2/autojsoncxx/README.md

 * **Flexible framework**.
 You can add more type support to the library by specializing certain template classes.
 In addition, whenever a class is generated, you can also parse/serialize an array of such class, a nullable wrapper of such class, another class that contains it, etc.
 * **Liberal licence**.
 Both the library and its dependency are licenced liberally (MIT or BSD-like).
 Anyone is free to copy, distribute, modify or include in their own projects, be it open source or commercial.

+## About libclang

+`libclang`'s interface has been changing, and its backwards compatibility is not very good.
+So for a general UNIX user, it is better to download the **latest** clang and llvm from http://www.llvm.org and build it yourself; your operating system's one is probably already too old in LLVM's world.

+For Mac users, as long as you have XCode and its command line tools installed, you already have the libclang needed (or at least I think so).

+For Windows users, may god help you.

 ## Testing

 [![Build Status](https://travis-ci.org/netheril96/autojsoncxx.svg?branch=master)](https://travis-ci.org/netheril96/autojsoncxx)